toopster/toopster.github.io/_posts/2020-09-08-it_s_always_important_to_eyeball_your_data.markdown

 ```
 <br/>
 <p style="line-height: 150%;">
-Next, read the <a href="https://github.com/toopster/dsc-mod-1-project-v2-1-online-ds-sp-000/blob/final-submission/zippedData/imdb.title.basics.csv.gz">basic film data</a> from the IMDb dataset and inspect using the
+Next, read the <a target="_blank" href="https://github.com/toopster/dsc-mod-1-project-v2-1-online-ds-sp-000/blob/final-submission/zippedData/imdb.title.basics.csv.gz">basic film data</a> from the IMDb dataset and inspect using the `.info()` and `.head()` methods.
-.info() and .head() methods.
 </p>

 ```